VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 ### Moving Entities Using Physics (With Colliders)

 This approach leverages [Stride's physics engine](https://doc.stride3d.net/latest/en/manual/physics/index.html) to handle movement.
-By applying forces and impulses to an entity's `RigidbodyComponent`, we can create realistic interactions that respond to gravity, collisions, and other physical phenomena.
+By applying forces and impulses to an entity's `BodyComponent`, we can create realistic interactions that respond to gravity, collisions, and other physical phenomena.
 Key aspects of this approach include:

 - **Realistic Movement:** Entities move according to the laws of physics, making this method suitable for objects that need to interact with the environment.
 - **Collisions:** The entity will collide with other objects, allowing for dynamic interactions, such as objects bouncing off surfaces or pushing each other.